 The first five days of school are reserved by the Counseling Department for student scheduling needs.
 Students are to address scheduling concerns by following outlined procedures.
 Schedules are finalized after the first week of school.
 If an emergency arises during this time, the counselors will be available.
-Parents may arrange an appointment with the counselors any time after the first two weeks of school.
+Parents may arrange an appointment with the counselors any time to discuss student progress.

-A school counselor is available to all students, faculty, and parents.
-The counselors are available from 8:00 a.m. until 3:45 p.m.
+A school counselors are available to all students, faculty, and parents.
+The counselors are available from 8:00 a.m. until 4:00 p.m. by appointment.
 The counselors provide many personal, academic and career services.
 Confidentiality of all information (written and verbal) can be expected.
 Our school has two counselors, and work with students based on grade levels:

-- Mrs. Emily Kelm (6th-9th Grades) - Ms. Alicia Rocker (10th-12th Grades)
+Mrs. Emily Kelm (6th-9th Grades)

+Ms. Alicia Rocker (10th-12th Grades)